rangsimanketkaew/Auto-NWChem/README.md

 ```
 nwchem test-azulene.nw >& test-azulene.out &
 ```
 Caveat!
-Note that the day I posted this script I was using NWChem version 6.6.
-Also it works for compiling of nwchem 6.8 too.
+Note that the day I posted this script I was using NWChem version 6.6 and 6.8.

 ---
 **Optional: PATH SETTING.** Instead of running nwchem using its absolute path, you can make an aliase of NWChem program by adding the *nwchem* absolute path to $PATH using command